K3nz002/Projetos-Pessoais/README.md

 ### Banking System V3

-First contact with POO in Python apply in banking system conecting all features the V2.
+First contact with OOP in Python apply in banking system conecting all features the V2.

 **Tecnologies Used:**
 - Python
 - Listas
 - Datetime
 - Classes
-- POO
+- OOP
 - ABC (abstractmethod)